jeffreysorgen/golf-club-sensors/activity.md

 * Not Needed: GIF of photos of certs, book, Arduino board, etc (not yet)
 * Not Needed: **Wiki**
 * "SWINGTASTIC"
+#
+### Old Notes:

+**What is this saying?**
+- When it pulls away from that orientation, it continues to wait for it to get there again. (this is true, and I think it's been stated above)

+**Is there something that needs to stop looking for activity?**
+- And after 30 seconds, will stop looking.
+(Really? or is it always-on mode?)

+**Not sure that this is true:**
+- Pings the device every 5 to 10 seconds for that orientation, and remains idle until zero orientation is found.
+(Maybe doesn't need to ping anything, as long as it's 'on' when in Ready mode and 'off' when in Resting mode.)